rvandewater/YAIB/README.md

 > Run with `PYTORCH_ENABLE_MPS_FALLBACK=1` on Macs with Metal Performance Shaders

+> For Windows based systems, please note that paths need to be formatted differently, e.g: ` r"\..\data\mortality_seq\hirid"`
 ## Evaluate
+It is possible to evaluate a model trained on another dataset.
+In this case, the source dataset is HiRID and the target is MIMIC-IV:
 ```
 python -m icu_benchmarks.run evaluate -dir ../data/mortality_seq/miiv -d hirid --target miiv -s ../data/mortality_seq/hirid/logs/hirid/Mortality_At24Hours/LGBMClassifier/2022-11-09T12-24-40/1111/
 ```